ExpressionEngine/ExpressionEngine-User-Guide/source/urls/404pages.rst

 :menuselection:`Design --> Templates --> Global Preferences`

 The 404 page setting tells ExpressionEngine which template group/template to use for all the 404 errors that are received.
-It is worth noting that using :term:`strict URLs` is preferable as this makes the path to your content more precise, allows more relevant 404 pages, and does not allow your content to be shown with variances in the URL structure
+It is worth noting that using strict URLs is preferable as this makes the path to your content more precise, allows more relevant 404 pages, and does not allow your content to be shown with variances in the URL structure

 If you wish to extend this to the second segment, requiring a valid template, then in your “index” template of your Template Group(s) that you wish to do this, you can take advantage of the {redirect=} global variable like this. ::